ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/EigenLibraryIntro.md

 ```cpp
 Eigen::VectorXd mat(n_rows);
 ```

-By convention, all declared one-dimensional vectors are column vectors, and if we want to convert them into row vectors by using
+By convention, all declared one-dimensional matrices are column vectors, but we can convert them to row vectors by using
 ```cpp
 Eigen::VectorXd mat_row = mat.transpose();
 ```